 Your red blood cells are great targets for this test because of their unique structure and their use of glucose to survive.

 Red blood cells are plentiful in your bloodstream.
 Their primary job is to carry oxygen around your body.
-They take their job very seriously, so as a red blood cells mature, they fill up with more and more hemoglobin, which is the protein that actually carries the oxygen.
+They take their job very seriously, so as red blood cells mature, they fill up with more and more hemoglobin, which is the protein that actually carries the oxygen.

 This accumulation of hemoglobin makes things very cramped inside the cell.
 To make room, mature red blood cells sacrifice their mitochondria.